Isle of Dogs (film): Plot

 During their journey to the dog tribe, Chief and Atari are separated from the others.
 Atari gives Chief a bath, revealing his white and black-spotted coat and thus his striking resemblance to Spots.
 The two bond and rejoin the rest of the pack.
 Another rescue team attacks them, but they are saved by Spots and the dog tribe.
 Spots confirms that he is Chief's older brother and that he was rescued by the tribe, who were test subjects from an abandoned secret lab.
 Spots became their leader and mated with a female tribe member named Peppermint, who is pregnant with their first litter.
 Because of these new responsibilities, Spots requests Atari replace him as his bodyguard with Chief; initially hesitant, both he and Atari accept.
 Word reaches the dog tribe that Kobayashi plans to euthanize all dogs with poison gas; Atari and the dogs build boats to return to Megasaki.
 Meanwhile, Tracy confronts Watanabe's colleague Yoko Ono, who confirms Tracy's conspiracy theories and gives her the last vial of serum.

 At his re-election ceremony, Kobayashi prepares to give the extermination order when Tracy and the activist group interrupt, presenting evidence of his corruption.
 Kobayashi proceeds to deport Tracy, but before he can do so, Atari and the dogs arrive.
 They confirm that the serum works by testing it on Chief, curing him.
 Atari addresses the crowd and recites a haiku he wrote and dedicated to Kobayashi, rekindling the sympathy that once existed between dogs and humans.
-Touched by Atari's words, Kobayashi officially repeals the dog banishment decree.
+Initially enraged by his nephew's rebellion, Mayor Kobayashi suffers an epiphany at his words (instantly reminded of the legend of the Boy Samurai) before shamefully confessing all his corruption and officially repeals the dog banishment decree.
 Enraged, Major Domo tries to initiate the extermination himself, but his plans are thwarted by the dogs and the activist group.
-In the chaos, Atari and Spots are wounded and taken to a hospital, where Kobayashi donates one of his kidneys to save his nephew.
+In the chaos, Atari and Spots are wounded and taken to a hospital, where a repentant Kobayashi donates one of his kidneys to save his nephew.
 Atari becomes the new mayor of Megasaki after Kobayashi's crimes render him ineligible to hold office.